 This playbook explains how to scale white label services for agencies through higher margins, tiered packages, and channel expansion.

 It is not a platform comparison.
-For comparison-specific research, review our guide on choosing the right white label chatbot platform for your agency.
+For comparison-specific research, review our guide to choosing the right white-label chatbot platform for your agency.

 This guide focuses on what happens after selection: building a recurring-revenue model across chatbots, WhatsApp, voice AI, and AI agents.